AlTheAwesome/Abbrevify/README.md

 <br>
 <br>
 <br>
-**The Decrypted message will once again appear in the REULT textbox so you can read it!**
+**The Decrypted message will once again appear in the RESULT textbox so you can read it!**

 ![scrsfive](Screenshots/Screenshot_5.png)